 Churn out low effort and low quality designs

 People come to PosterMyWall to create enticing visuals for all kinds of commercial and personal projects.
 As a designer, it is your responsibility to provide high quality, easily customizable and meaningful design templates to your audience.
-If your templates give off the impression that no effort was put into it, the customer has no reason to put effort into customizing it or buying it.
+If your templates give off the impression that no effort was put into it, the customer has no reason to put effort into using it or buying it.

 - A design published as a simple background, or series of images with no clear purpose.
-If a template is not made with any customer demographic in mind, chances are there is no customer demographic interested in spending money on it.
+If a template is not made with any customer demographic or purpose in mind, chances are there is no customer demographic interested in spending money on it.

 - Text content is used lazily.
 This often means sprinkling the design with the default ‘add text’ box, or using ‘lipsum lorem’ content instead of meaningful text.
 This is a blatantly lazy move, which makes a template look bad, and your credibility as a designer drops.

 - Designs overloaded with content, makes customization a chore.
-Avoid creating cluttered designs because if a customer gets frustrated while picking out a single item from a sea of items, they may as well just move on to a more manageable template.
+Avoid creating cluttered designs because if a customer gets frustrated while picking out a single item from a sea of items, they may just move on to a more manageable template.

 - Design elements that cannot be customized.
 This includes uploading a finished flyer as an image or background.
 These designs are useless to anyone looking to customize the template.
 We highly discourage uploading a background and then publishing it as a template.
-In such cases, the offender designer account may get penalized.
+In such cases, the offending designer account may get penalized.

 Here are some good high quality templates shown beside a low quality version.
 Make sure your templates have a fuller look like the ones shown on the left.